The Cancer of our Generation: A Time for Action

 - Fast track research to broaden our understanding of pancreatic cancer: There are four key areas that are of paramount importance that require urgent and significant funding support.

-Develop a patient support hub that ensure every Australian affected by pancreatic cancer can gain instant support, guidance and care.
+Develop a national Patient and Carer Support Hub that ensures every Australian affected by pancreatic cancer can gain instant support, guidance and care.

 Download the full report here: